ripter/-r-getmotivated/README.md

 Run this fullscreen on a TV or monitor like a digital picture frame.

-Gets the hotest Imgur images from [/r/GetMotivated](http://www.reddit.com/r/GetMotivated/) and displays a random image every 30 minutes.
+Gets the hotest Imgur images from a subreddit and displays a random image every 30 minutes.
 It fetches a new list from Reddit every 4 hours.

+By default it uses images from [/r/GetMotivated](http://www.reddit.com/r/GetMotivated/) but you can specify any subreddit and even multireddits with the ?sub query parameter.

 ##NodeJS